w3f/polkadot-wiki/docs/learn-phragmen.md

 Voter V5:       X X X  0
 ```

 In this example, we can see that voter `V1` approves only of candidate `B`, voter `V2` approves of candidates `C` and `D`, etc.  Voters can approve any number of candidates between 1 and `number_of_candidates - 1`.
-An initial "weight" of `0` is set for each ballot (`L0` = weight after round `0`, i.e., the "round" before the first round).
-We shall see shortly how this weight is updated and used to select candidates.
+An initial "load" of `0` is set for each ballot (`L0` = load after round `0`, i.e., the "round" before the first round).
+We shall see shortly how this load is updated and used to select candidates.

 We will now run through an iterative algorithm, with each iteration corresponding to one "seat".
 Since there are three seats, we will walk through three rounds.